So, what is the real value of attending a liberal arts college? Let's not waste time; let's dive right in.

 Even if you decide to pursue an undergraduate degree that's based in the liberal arts, this doesn't mean that you can never change your career direction and pursue a more STEM-related field.

-For instance, that are several graduate degrees that don't require you to have a related bachelor's: cybersecurity, information technology, health care management, business administration, human resource management, data analytics, mathematics, physical therapy, nursing, and so many others!
+For instance, that are several STEM-related graduate degrees that don't require you to have a related bachelor's: cybersecurity, information technology, data analytics, mathematics, physical therapy, nursing, and so many others!
+So, if you decide to pursue an education based in the liberal arts and then want to make a career shift later on, you can totally do that!

-7. With a liberal arts degree, you can lead when others follow.
+7. With a liberal arts degree, you will learn to truly lead.

 8. You’ll get personal fulfillment with a degree you are passionate about.